 Ordinarily, failure to promptly deliver funds to which a client or a third party is entitled results in an admonition, even if accompanied by other, non-serious violations.
-See, e.g., In the Matter of David J. Percely, DRB 08-008 (June 9, 2008) (for three years attorney did not remit to client the balance of settlement funds to which the client was entitled, a violation of RPC 1.15(b); the attorney also lacked diligence in the with the representation, failed to cooperate client's investigation of the grievance, and wrote a trust account check to "cash," violations of RPC 1.3, RPC 8.1(b), and R. 1:21-6(c)(1)(A); significant mitigation presented, including the attorney's unblemished twenty years at the bar); In the Matter of Anthony Giampapa, DRB 07-178 (November 15, 2007) (attorney did not promptly disburse to a client the balance of a loan that was refinanced; in addition, the attorney did not adequately communicate with the client and did not promptly return the client's file; violations of RPC 1.15(b), RPC 1.4(b), and RPC 1.16(d)); In the Matter of Walter A. Laufenberg, DRB 07-042 (March 26, 2007) (following a real estate closing, attorney did not promptly make the required payments to the mortgage broker and the title insurance company; only after the mortgage broker sued the attorney and his client did the attorney compensate everyone involved; violations of RPC 1.1(a) and RPC 1.15(b)); and In the Matter of Gordon Allen Washington, DRB 05-307 (January 26, 2006) (for a seven-month period attorney did not disburse the balance of escrow funds that a party to a real estate transaction was entitled to receive; the attorney also lacked diligence in addressing the problem once it was brought to his attention).
+See, e.g., of RPC 1.15(b); the attorney also lacked diligence in the cooperate with the failed to representation, client's investigation of the grievance, and wrote a trust account check to "cash," violations of \underline{RPC} 1.3, \underline{RPC} 8.1(b), and $\underline{R.}$ 1:21-6(c)(1)(A); significant mitigation presented, including the attorney's unblemished twenty years at the bar); In the Matter of Anthony Giampapa, DRB 07-178 (November 15, 2007) (attorney did not promptly disburse to a client the balance of a loan that was refinanced; in addition, the attorney did not adequately communicate with the client and did not promptly return the client's file; violations of RPC 1.15(b), RPC 1.4(b), and RPC 1.16(d)); In the Matter of Walter A. Laufenberg, DRB 07-042 (March 26, 2007) (following a real estate closing, attorney did not promptly make the required payments to the mortgage broker and the title insurance company; only after the mortgage broker sued the attorney and his client did the attorney compensate everyone involved; violations of RPC 1.1(a) and RPC 1.15(b)); and In the Matter of Gordon Allen Washington, DRB 05-307 (January 26, 2006) (for a seven-month period attorney did not disburse the balance of escrow funds that a party to a real estate transaction was entitled to receive; the attorney also lacked diligence in addressing the problem once it was brought to his attention).